 Once you have defined your own information needs these will define the parameters and design features of your monitoring system:

 - The questions you need answered so you can manage decision uncertainties.

 - The look, type and frequency of the system’s outputs (reports and studies).

 - How best to communicate these outputs within the organisation, to its governing body and among those it supports – its intended beneficiaries.

 Effective monitoring provides an opportunity for listening to those supported by the organisation.
 Their subjective opinions and their responses to the support from your organisation represent the primary basis for organisational learning.
-The significance of this, and exploring ways to help promote such listening and to communicate the lessons learned, will be a key feature of this course.
+The significance of this, and exploring ways to help promote such listening and to communicate the lessons learned, will be a key feature of this briefing session.